amphp/http-client/README.md

 $response = (new Amp\Artax\Client)->request($request)->wait();
 ```

-##### Concurrent Requests

-It's important to understand that *all* artax requests are processed concurrently regardless of
-whether or not you invoke them at the same time.
-Because artax utilizes the amphp concurrency
-framework we have a few options for flow control when requesting multiple resources at once:
+### Concurrency

+You may have noticed from the previous examples that we called `wait()` on our `Client::request()` return result.
+This is necessary because the artax client never actually returns a response directly; instead, it returns an `Amp\Promise` instance to represent the future response.
+It's important to understand that *all* artax requests are processed concurrently.
+The synchronous `wait()` call simply allows us to sit around and wait for the response to resolve before proceeding.
+However, it's often undesirable to synchronously wait on a response.
+In cases where we want non-blocking concurrency  we have a few options ...

 **Generators**

+The [amp concurrency framework][1] run loop always acts as a co-routine for generators yielding `Amp\Promise` instances (e.g. our artax client) or other generators.
+Here we use a generator to make our code feel synchronous even though it's doing multiple things concurrently.
+If something goes wrong with one of the requests the relevant exception will be thrown back into our generator:

 ```php
 <?php